Lucinda Carver

 “Carver makes musical thought manifest.” – Los Angeles Times

-Carver is also a distinguished pianist and harpsichordist whose performances as soloist and recitalist have met with equal glowing praise.
-“What made this one of the waning season’s special Mozart performances was the pianist’s ability, by means of perfectly gauged dynamics and subtly enhancing rubatos, to project the poignancy and resignation lurking behind the placid surface of the music.
+Lucinda Carver is a much beloved and highly acclaimed musician who is equally at home at the piano, the harpsichord and on the conductor’s podium.
+As a pianist, Carver’s performances as soloist and recitalist have met with extraordinary praise: “What made this one of the waning season’s special Mozart performances was the pianist’s ability, by means of perfectly gauged dynamics and subtly enhancing rubatos, to project the poignancy and resignation lurking behind the placid surface of the music.
 She seemed to capture the very essence of this elusive, unearthly music of parting.” – Los Angeles Times